akshayshelke1/ecommerce-realtime-log-analytics/README.md

 This section details the step-by-step process from log ingestion to analysis and monitoring.

-**Step 1: Log Collection & Storage: **
+1. **Step 1 - Log Collection & Storage:**

     - The e-commerce application generates logs (transaction logs, user activity logs, error logs).
     - Logs are automatically sent to an Amazon S3 bucket in raw format.
-•	S3 Event Notifications trigger an AWS Lambda function whenever a new log file is uploaded.
+    - S3 Event Notifications trigger an AWS Lambda function whenever a new log file is uploaded.

 Step 2: Real-time Processing & Transformation
 •	The Lambda function reads and processes the raw logs, extracting key information such as IP addresses, user actions, product interactions, and error messages.
 •	The processed logs are stored back in a separate S3 bucket for further indexing and querying.